 In the past Cordoba was the capital of Muslim Spain and the center of medieval Europe.
 A mix of beautiful setting on the river Guadalquivir and some extraordinary historic treasures gives a special romantic vibe to Cordoba.
 La Mezquita (the Mosque-Cathedral of Córdoba) is without any question one of the most fascinating architectural masterpieces in the World.

 Main attractions in Cordoba in Spain: Mosque of Cordoba (the Mosque-Cathedral of Córdoba), Alcazar of the Christian Monarchs, Juderia de Cordoba (Jewish Quarter), Puente Romano (the Roman Bridge), Moorish tea rooms (teterías) in Cordoba, los patios de Cordoba (beautiful old-time patios full of flowers and with an old-times vibe)

 When you reach Cordoba, most likely noon is already going to be.
-Check-in at your stay and head to picturesque Old Jewish Quarter (el Barrio de la Juderia de Cordoba) for lunch and stroll around world-famous Corodobese patios and afterward go to Alcazar Palace of Cordoba (one of the primary residential palaces of Isabella I of Castile and Ferdinand II of Aragon).
+Check-in at your stay and head to the picturesque Old Jewish Quarter (el Barrio de la Juderia de Cordoba) for lunch and stroll around world-famous Corodobese patios and afterward visit Alcazar Palace of Cordoba (one of the primary residential palaces of Isabella I of Castile and Ferdinand II of Aragon).

 Where to stay in Cordoba:

 - BUDGET: Mayflowers Hostel, Hotel Riviera, El Antiguo Convento, Hostal Azahar

 - MID-RANGE: Hospedería del Atalia, Urban Vida Alcázar, La Boutique Puerta Osario, Hacienda Posada de Vallina